 About the SLF

-The SLF supports strategic legal work which benefits vulnerable young migrants.
-We define this as:
+The SLF supports strategic legal work in the UK which benefits asylum seekers, refugees and migrants.
+We define this as those:

-- Who face significant disadvantage or discrimination in connection with their (or their parents') migration status.
+• Who face significant disadvantage or discrimination in connection with their immigration status.

-The SLF funds strategic legal work in any area of law where vulnerable young migrants experience disadvantage or discrimination as a result of migration status.
+The SLF funds strategic legal work in any area of law where migrant groups experience disadvantage or discrimination as a result of migration status.

-The SLF only supports strategic legal work.
+The SLF only supports strategic legal work carried out in the UK.
 We define this as work where the impact is likely to go beyond an individual case, and to result in changes to law, policy and practice that will benefit a wider group of people.
 Applications must be to fund one of two kinds of strategic legal work: